- Contact Purchasing

 ***New-ATTENTION VENDORS-The new requirement by the TN Dept. of Revenue requiring all nonprofit organizations get a NEW tax exemption number does NOT include local government.
 The City of Franklin and other municipalities are exempt from the new requirement.

 Principles & Mission

-The City of Franklin Purchasing Office is dedicated to the principles of integrity, transparency, competition and fairness in the procurement of non-construction-related products and services needed by the various departments of the City.
+The City of Franklin Purchasing Office is dedicated to the principles of accountability, impartiality, ethics, professionalism, service and transparency in the procurement of non-construction-related products and services needed by the various departments of the City.